-According to the National Council on Aging, falls are the leading cause of fatal and non-fatal injuries in older Americans.
+According to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of fatal and non-fatal injuries in older adults.
 In fact, one in four Americans aged 65 and older experiences a fall each year.
 Preventing falls remains a top priority for seniors, health care providers and family caregivers.

 While prevention efforts tend to focus on minimizing environmental hazards and improving mobility, another important contributing factor is often overlooked: prescription and over-the-counter medications.
 Of the 20 medications that are most frequently prescribed to older adults, researchers from the Karolinska Institutet (KI) medical university in Stockholm, Sweden, have found that over half of these may increase fall injury risk.

 Jette Möller, study author and associate professor at the Department of Global Public Health at KI, points out that a person’s age, sex and health conditions can all compound fall risk, though these factors are largely uncontrollable.
 On the other hand, responsible medication management could be a simple way of improving an older adult’s chances of staying safely on their feet.

 Medications That Can Cause Falls

 Drugs that affect the central nervous system, such as antidepressants, hypnotics and opioids, have long topped the list of pharmaceuticals that may increase fall risk.
 Diuretics, constipation medications and non-steroidal anti-inflammatory drugs (NSAIDs) have also become notorious for the potential to make patients unsteady on their feet.
 But by tracking the medical records of more than 64,000 Swedes who’d been hospitalized due to a fall, researchers at KI uncovered surprising new links between fall injuries, medications and even dietary supplements.

 Möller and her fellow researchers found that the following types of prescription drugs, over-the-counter medications and dietary supplements may enhance a senior’s fall risk.